Heart-healthy diet: 8 steps to prevent heart disease

 - High-fat snack crackers

-The American Heart Association offers these guidelines for how much fat and cholesterol to include in a heart-healthy diet:
+The American Heart Association offers these guidelines for how much fat to include in a heart-healthy diet:

-You can also use low-fat substitutions when possible for a heart-healthy diet.
-For example, top your baked potato with salsa or low-fat yogurt rather than butter, or use low-sugar fruit spread on your toast instead of margarine.
+- Use low-fat substitutions when possible for a heart-healthy diet.
+For example, top a baked potato with low-sodium salsa or low-fat yogurt rather than butter, or use sliced whole fruit or low-sugar fruit spread on toast instead of margarine.

 - Olive oil